davidpintos/baboons/README.md

-baboon
+Baboon
 ======

-It's a online game made in html5, knockout.js and node.js.
+It's a multiplayer game made in html5 and node.js.